A Gleason solution model for row contractions: Introduction

-Given any contraction between Hilbert spaces, $T : \H \rightarrow \K$, recall that the defect operator, $D _T$ of $T$ is defined as We say that a row contraction, $T = (T_1, ..., T_d) : \H \otimes \C ^d \rightarrow \H$, obeys the \emph{commutative CNC condition}, and we write: $T$ is CCNC if Here, and throughout, $\bigvee$ denotes closed linear span.
+Given any contraction between Hilbert spaces, $T : \mc{H} \rightarrow \K$, recall that the defect operator, $D _T$ of $T$ is defined as We say that a \emph{row contraction}, \emph{i.e.} a contraction from several copies of a Hilbert space into itself, $T = (T_1, ..., T_d) : \mc{H} \otimes \C ^d \rightarrow \mc{H}$, obeys the \emph{commutative CNC condition}, and we write: $T$ is CCNC if Here, and throughout, $\bigvee$ denotes closed linear span.
 We will prove that any CCNC row contraction $T$ is automatically CNC (Corollary \ref{CCNCcor}), and that any \emph{$d$-contraction} (a row contraction with $d$ mutually commuting component operators) is CNC if and only if it is CCNC.
-One of the main results of this paper is the extension of the deBranges-Rovnyak model for CNC contractions to the class of all CCNC row contractions: \begin{thm*}{ (Theorem \ref{main1})} A row contraction $T :\H \otimes \C ^d \rightarrow \H$ is CCNC (obeys the commutative CNC condition) if and only if it is unitarily equivalent to an extremal (contractive) Gleason solution in a multi-variable deBranges-Rovnyak space $\scr{H} (b)$ for a Schur class multiplier $b \in \scr{S} _d (\J , \K)$.
+One of the main results of this paper is the extension of the de Branges-Rovnyak model for CNC contractions to the class of all CCNC row contractions: \begin{thm*}{ (Theorem \ref{main1})} A row contraction $T :\mc{H} \otimes \C ^d \rightarrow \mc{H}$ is CCNC (obeys the commutative CNC condition) if and only if it is unitarily equivalent to an extremal (contractive) Gleason solution in a multi-variable de Branges-Rovnyak space $\scr{H} (b)$ for a Schur-class multiplier $b \in \scr{S} _d (\J , \K)$.

-If $T$ is unitarily equivalent to an extremal contractive Gleason solution $X^b$ for $\scr{H} (b)$, then the characteristic function $b := b_T$ is a unitary invariant for $T$: If $T_1, T_2$ are unitarily equivalent CCNC row contractions, then $b_{T_1}$ coincides weakly with $b_{T_2}$. \end{thm*}